Kharacternyk/pacwall/README.rst

 * ``hook`` (no default value)

-  The hook is one or more shell commands that are executed after the graph has been generated.
+  The shell commands that are executed after the graph has been generated.
 The hook is expected to set the wallpaper.
 The path to the graph image is exported in the ``$W`` environmental variable.

   ``/usr/share/pacwall/examples/hook`` contains some example hooks for different setups, one of which you have copied to ``pacwall.conf`` in the Installation_